 The academic units of the University consist of the Francis Marion College of Liberal Arts, the School of Business, the School of Education, and the School of Health Sciences.
-The academic departments include the Departments of Biology; Chemistry; English, Modern Languages, and Philosophy; Fine Arts; History; Mass Communication and Speech; Mathematics; Physics and Astronomy; Political Science and Geography; Psychology; and Sociology; academic sub-units within the School of Business (Business Administration, Economics, and Computer Science); academic sub-units within the School of Education (Early Childhood Education, Elementary Education, Middle Level Education, and Secondary Education); academic sub-units within the School of Health Sciences (Nursing, Physician Assistant, Speech-Language Pathology, and Healthcare Administration); and the Library.
+The academic departments within the College of Liberal Arts include the Departments of Biology; Chemistry; English, Modern Languages, and Philosophy; Fine Arts; History; Mass Communication and Speech; Mathematics; Physics and Engineering; Political Science and Geography; Psychology; and Sociology; academic sub-units within the School of Business (Business Administration, Economics, Healthcare Informatics, and Computer Science); academic sub-units within the School of Education, Middle Level Education, and Secondary Education); academic departments within the School of Health Care Administration program; and the Library.
 The Provost is the chief academic officer.